-Substantively, Topics 5-8 corresponding Categories 3 and 4, appear to be the areas in which both camps of South Korean print media had less gaps in discussions of related rights, suggesting that minority rights as well as implementation mechanisms are subject to less contestation than other substantive areas of rights.
+Substantively, Topics 5-8, corresponding to Categories 3 and 4, appear to be the areas in which both camps of South Korean print media had fewer gaps in discussions of related rights, suggesting that minority rights as well as implementation mechanisms are subject to less contestation than other substantive areas of rights.
 Considering different types of social minorities, however, there is more agreement on the level of attention when considering women, children, the disabled, and the elderly.
 By contrast, both camps of media diverge significantly on the manner in which rights of new minorities should be addressed, especially LGBT rights.
-Considering Topics 7-8 (Category 4), however, there is more agreement in global norms and institutions (Topic 8) and more disagreement in domestic laws and institutions (Topic 7), an interesting finding corroborating that conservative media are generally more interested in global issues than progressive media (Koo and Kim, 2016).
+Considering Topics 7-8 (Category 4), however, there is more agreement in global norms and institutions (Topic 8) and more disagreement in domestic laws and institutions (Topic 7), an interesting finding corroborating that conservative media are generally more interested in global issues than pro-O10 gressive media (Koo and Kim 2016).

-Conclusion
+Ol1 Conclusion

 According to Pinker (2014), we live in a world that better embraces human rights and tolerance than any other time in human history.
-Yet this embrace is often highly debated and subject to controversies.
-The rise of isolationism, ethnic nationalism, and supremacist perceptions make the contested embrace every more controversial and complicated (Hopgood 2013; Posner 2014).
-Our findings of South Korean media coverage of human rights lend support to the claim that the path to human rights embrace is by no means straightforward and largely shaped by political perspectives and/or ideological stance of societal members.
-The polarized embrace, as a conception, captures this worldly reality and is relevant to our perception of human rights in examining and interrogating the manner in which mass media zoom in and out of human rights topics and issues.
+Yet this embrace is often highly debated and subject to controversies in contemporary society in regard to conceptual boundaries of rights and their significance vis-à-vis other competing social values.
+The rise of isolationism, ethnic nationalism, and supremacist perceptions make the contested embrace ever more controversial and complicated (Hopgood 2013; Posner 2014).
+Our findings of South Korean media coverage of human rights lend support to the claim that the path to human rights embrace is by no means straightforward and is largely shaped by political perspectives and ideological stances of societal members.
+The polarized embrace, as a conception, captures this worldly reality and characterizes the manner in which mass media zoom in and out of human rights topics and issues.
 How this polarized embrace takes shape, the manner in which it shapes individual perception and behavior, and how this disagreement affects public policy all offer promising areas of future research.

 Scholars have demonstrated persuasively the global expansion of human rights with diverse empirical cases at institutional and organizational levels.
-Nonetheless, they have largely failed to prove that this is the case in considering changes at the discursive and/or reporting level.
-Several studies examining the U.S. media revealed fluctuations in coverage, but noted a decline in coverage of human rights violations in many parts of the world (Caliendo et al., 1999).
-The study of the Israeli media's coverage of human rights presented a trend like what was found in the U.S. media (Gordon and Berkovitch 2007).
+Nonetheless, they have largely failed to prove that this is the case in considering changes at the discursive or reporting level.
+Several studies examining the US media revealed fluctuations in coverage, but noted a decline in coverage of human rights violations in many parts of the world (Caliendo et al. 1999).
+A study of the Israeli media's coverage of human rights presented a trend much like what was found in the US media (Gordon and Berkovitch 2007).
 Our analysis makes the case that discursive development may also need to be framed within the larger context of the global diffusion of human rights.
-The slopes and volume of growth in the number of references to human rights demonstrate that a remarkable level of human rights expansion occurred throughout 26 years of modernization and democratization in South Korea.
+It is not coincidence that the expansion and diversification of media coverage in South Korea occurred concomitantly with the rise and expansion of global human rights movements, suggesting the impacts of global institutional and cultural influences (Simmons 2009; Sikkink 2017).